DUI Immigration Status Overview

 A crime involving moral turpitude is considered intentional – for example, violent crime, drug crimes, fraud – or crimes that shock the public’s conscience, such as an aggravated felony.
 While driving under the influence may not be considered a crime of moral turpitude, some circumstances may imply moral turpitude.

 Such circumstances include driving under the influence of controlled substances, driving with a suspended license, and a DUI with a minor onboard.
 Multiple DUI convictions will also negatively impact your immigration status.
+In this case, it is best to consult with an attorney with experience in the immigration process.

 What Happens If an Undocumented Immigrant Gets a DUI?